Tell me Baby,

 ''When I was around the age of 18 we got our backpacks and went to Italy.
 During our trip we met a trumpest player named Noël from New Orleans.
 He told us that there was a jazz festival in Perugia.
 Since we are the biggest jazz fans we naturally joined.
 There was a big jazz scene in Perugia and Noël introduced us to all big jazz musicians, he knew al them because he had classes with the teacher of Bobby Mcferrin, who is a famous jazz singer.
 In our time that was booming.
 And that's how we rolled into the Jazz scene.
 It was a great Jazzy time!''

 ''My son was already into music since he was 4 years old.
 He played the piano until he was 10.
 Then he decided to play drums, but we didn't have a drumkit.
 The fun thing is he was also very good at juggling, so he made money with juggling and saved for a drumkit.
 And that's when he started playing the drums for a very long time.
 People always told him he also had a really good voice and that he should combine his talents.
 That's how he ended up at the Conservatorium here in Amsterdam.
+For me it is amazing to see how he uses his talents to make this kind of music and I'm truly proud.
+In the future I really want to make music with my son.
+That would be a dream becoming true.''

 ''I met my ex-girlfriend on Sziget.
 During my relationship she suddenly called me during my work.
 She told me to come to her house after work and when I arrived I had to sit down and look at a slideshow of my dad.
 It turned out that my dad had a relationship with her mother for more than 2 years and they had even lived together.
 That was just weird as shit to us.''